EternityForest/AnyoneCanDoIt/README.md

 Go with things that are cheap, common, and inert.

+### Positive Locking

+This probably has a well-defined engineering meaning, but in everyday language, a "positive" click, latch, lock, or connection is one that is absolute.
+You cannot disconnect in any way but the intended manner without breaking something, and it cannot incrementally loosen over time.

+Consider velcro, which has varying levels of "attachedness" depending on how thoroughly it was pressed together, and it's age.
+Or, consider a loose bold which can come undone by vibration, or two parts held simply by having "just the right amount" of friction to allow someone to wedge it in securely.

+Contrast this with a magnet, that will not detach unless the holding force is exceeded, and will not slowly come undone under vibration.
+Or, the lock on a front door.

+Positive locks are usually held in place by physically blocking the path of something, friction is not particularly relevant.

+Screws can be considered positive under vibration-free conditions, but nuts and bolts can and do undo themselves in some cases if nothing is done to stop this.

 ### Don't trust Elegance

 Scientists and engineers LOVE simple, short, expressions of some deeper truth, that cuts right to the essence of what it means to be a pencil or a knife or a razor or something.